gotdibbs/JavaScriptStyleGuide/README.md

 	};
 	```

-  - Arrays should use array literal as well.
+  - Arrays should be defined using literal notation as well.

 	```javascript
 	// Bad